 The southbound boats were already in, so all the reading we’d been doing in the Lonely Planet about places to stay would more than likely be a waste of time as we were probably hours too late, as no one had booked ahead, so we resigned ourselves to walking from door to door to find room at the inn.

 Hotels & Hostels in Pakbeng

-When we travelled it wasn’t possible to pre book accommodation and I’m sure there will be a room available when your boat arrives.
-However, if you’d like to prebook and be assured of the room, its location and quality, then check out our recommendations and book now.
+When we traveled it wasn’t possible to pre-book accommodation and I’m sure there will be a room available when your boat arrives.
+However, if you’d like to pre-book and be assured of the room, its location, and quality, then check out our recommendations and book now.

 Surround yourself with luxury here at the Sanctuary.
 There’s a free shuttle here – you’ll ust need to let them know you’re arriving on the boat.
 And I’d suggest a couple of nights, to truly enjoy this gorgeous place.
 There’s free wifi, massages and you can even get your hair done at the salon!

 You’ll get a ceiling fan and a private bathroom and there’s also a restaurant and a bar here for you to unwind in.
 If you’re heading off on the slow boat the next day ask them for a packed lunch too.